Mars Global Surveyor (MGS)

 Mars Global Surveyor - Welcome to Mars!

 I created the image above for both the Mars program and secondarily for Dr. Sally Ride's 1999 children's book, "The Mystery of Mars".
-I heard she was asking JPL for the best available MGS image.
-And there were no good ones available, in my opinion.
+I heard she was asking JPL for the best available Mars Global Surveyor image.
+There were no good images available, in my opinion.
 So I took the opportunity to create a new one.
 Regarding Sally's book: nearly every Mars spacecraft image used in it was created by me.
 It was pretty cool exchanging emails with her, although I didn't get to meet her in person.
 When she first emailed my co-worker Kirk Goodall to inquire about artwork, he emailed back, "Are you THE Sally Ride?" and she just replied, "Yep, I'm afraid so!"

 Corby Waste and Dr. Sally Ride